Kayli/logspub/math-algebra-abstract.md

   - branch of mathematics that uses tools from abstract algebra to study topological spaces

 - common algebraic structures
+  - groups, rings, fields
-  - groups, rings, fields, modules, vector spaces, lattices, and algebras
+  - modules, vector spaces, lattices, and algebras

+- groups, rings, fields can be represented as sets

 ## groups